-Is It Better to Have a Will or a Living Trust?
+Is It Better To Have a Will or a Living Trust?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 4, 2023 Featuring practical insights from contributing attorney Catherine H. Kennedy
+By Super Lawyers staff | Reviewed by John Devendorf, Esq., Canaan Suitt, J.D. | Last updated on February 27, 2026 Featuring practical insights from contributing attorney Catherine H. Kennedy

 Both documents allow you to name beneficiaries who will inherit your property after you die.
 Both documents are also flexible in that you can revise, amend, or revoke them at any time prior to death.
-Beyond that, however, there are some key differences between wills vs. trusts.

-How They Relate to Probate
+How Wills and Living Trusts Relate to Probate

 Probate is the formal process of administering a deceased person’s estate.
-In South Carolina, the probate process may occur with or without a valid will.
-If there is no will, the person is said to have died “intestate,” and state law determines the beneficiary designation of the estate.
+The probate process may occur with or without a valid will.

 “Everybody needs a will,” Kennedy says.
 “It doesn’t have to be a long one.
-A simple will is about seven pages, and it covers what it should.
+A simple will is about seven pages long and covers what it should.
 Even if the will says, ‘I give everything over to my trust,’ that’s OK.
 You can do that.
 But the legislature doesn’t know you have a trust, and they don’t know that you might want to leave everything to the trust.”

 Everybody needs a will.
 It doesn’t have to be a long one.
 A simple will is about seven pages, and it covers what it should.